by William Turrell

 Have plenty of spare USB ports; it’s not uncommon for me to have 2 or 3 things connected at once.
 Also it helps with the charging (remember to shut them down properly to save battery). ↩

-I recommend the Mac Mini - I selected (or rather bought separately then self-installed) 16GB of RAM - the maximum amount - this makes a big difference when running virtual machines.
+sudo purge) the inactive memory occasionally if the system starts to use swap.
 Also the hybrid HDD/flash “fusion” drive has been flawless.
 The Mini is small and light (1.22kg); portable enough if you need to work from a different location for a period of time and minimal hassle if you ever need it repaired.
-You can use whichever display(s) you like. ↩
+You can also use whichever display(s) you like. ↩

 If MySQL refuses to start, add